kls2177/cloud-open-source-geospatial-data-cube-workflows/book/background/4_tutorial_data.md

 ## *Sentinel-1 Radiometric Terrain Corrected (RTC) imagery*

-Part 2 focuses on Sentinel-1 Radiometric Terrain Corrected imagery.
+The second tutorial focuses on Sentinel-1 Radiometric Terrain Corrected imagery.
 Sentinel-1 is a dataset of synthetic aperture radar (SAR) imagery collected from sensors located on satellites operated by the Sentinel satellites operated by the European Space Agency (ESA).
-SAR data is exciting because doesn't require solar illumination like passive optical systems and, at the wavelength where Sentinel-1 imagery is collected, it is minimally impacted by atmospheric water vapor, meaning that Sentinel-1 can acquire clear images of Earth's surface even during cloudy and nighttime conditions.
+SAR data is exciting because it doesn't require solar illumination like passive optical systems and, at the wavelength where Sentinel-1 imagery is collected, it is minimally impacted by atmospheric water vapor, meaning that Sentinel-1 can acquire clear images of Earth's surface even during cloudy and nighttime conditions.
 SAR imagery has a wide range of scientific applications including monitoring land surface deformation related to seismic activities, tracking flooding extents following extreme weather events, and mapping deforestation and characterizing biomass.

 :::{tip}
 For an in-depth example of how SAR backscatter data can be used to map flooding extent, check out this [notebook](https://projectpythia.org/eo-datascience-cookbook/notebooks/tutorials/floodmapping.html) in the [Project Pythia Earth Observation Data Science Cookbook](https://projectpythia.org/eo-datascience-cookbook/README.html).